carpentries-incubator/lesson-gpu-programming/_episodes/01-introduction.md

 questions:
 - "What is a Graphics Processing Unit?"
 - "Can a GPU be used for anything else than graphics?"
-- "Are GPUs useful for the development of scientific software?"
+- "Are GPUs faster than CPUs?"
 objectives:
 - "Learn how a GPU works"
 - "Understand the differences between CPU and GPU"